Hungary’s foreign minister tests positive for coronavirus

 The Hungarian news agency MTI, citing the chief press officer for Hungary’s foreign ministry, confirmed that Szijjarto tested positive for the coronavirus but added that he had tested negative before leaving last month for his Asian tour.

-Officials at Hungary’s embassy in Bangkok could not immediately be contacted for further details.
+Phone calls to Hungary’s embassy in Bangkok for further details went unanswered.

 On his one-day visit to Cambodia, Szijjarto officially opened a satellite office of Hungary’s embassy in neighboring Vietnam and signed economic cooperation agreements covering water management, agriculture and air services.

+In a statement Wednesday afternoon, Cambodia’s foreign ministry said Szijjarto’s delegation was tested before leaving Cambodia and was not found to be infected.

+However, after learning that Szijjarto had tested positive in Thailand, the government advised all officials who had been in contact with him to be tested for the coronavirus and put themselves in isolation according to health ministry guidelines, it said.

-During his visit, he paid a courtesy call on Prime Minister Hun Sen and held separate meetings with Foreign Minister Prak Sokhonn and the ministers of commerce and agriculture.
-In photos of their meetings, neither Szijjarto nor some of his hosts was wearing a face mask to guard against the coronavirus.
+During his visit, Szijjarto paid a courtesy call on Prime Minister Hun Sen and held separate meetings with Foreign Minister Prak Sokhonn and the ministers of commerce and agriculture.
+Photos of the meetings showed Szijjarto not wearing a face mask to guard against the coronavirus when meeting with Hun Sen and Prak Sokhonn, though other members of the Hungarian delegation did.
+Prak Sokhonn did not wear a mask and greeted his visitor with a handshake.

 Cambodia sees Hungary as one of its closer allies in Europe.
 Both countries have strongman rulers who are at odds with liberal Western nations.
 Cambodia has expressed gratitude for Hungary’s dissent from the decision by the European Union, of which Hungary is a member, to cut trade privileges for Cambodia.
 The EU took the action earlier this year after judging that Hun Sen’s government failed to respect labor and democratic rights.